next-dj/next-dj/CONTRIBUTING.md

 - **Comments**: Write in English using lowercase letters, except for proper names
 - **Docstrings**: Provide technical descriptions without argument details
 - **File headers**: Include general file description docstring at the top
+- **No argument descriptions**: Do not describe function arguments in docstrings (temporary rule, will be relaxed later)

 **Why this style matters:**
 - **Consistency**: Uniform comment style makes code easier to read and maintain
 - **Professional appearance**: Proper documentation shows attention to detail
 - **Maintainability**: Clear comments help future developers understand the code
 - **PEP 257 compliance**: Follows Python's docstring conventions
+- **Type hints provide parameter info**: Since we use type hints, describing arguments in docstrings is redundant
+- **Focus on behavior**: Docstrings should explain what the function does, not what parameters it takes

 **✅ Good - Clear, professional documentation:**
 Comments and docstrings follow consistent style guidelines, making code self-documenting and professional.